 Top of the page

 You will have some belly pain and may need pain medicine for the first week or so after surgery.
-The cut that the doctor makes (incision) may be tender and sore.
+The cut that the doctor made (incision) may be tender and sore.

 Depending on how the surgery was done (open or laparoscopic) you'll have to watch your activity during recovery.
-If you had open surgery, it is important to avoid heavy lifting or strenuous exercise while you are recovering so that your belly can heal.
+If you had open surgery, it's important to avoid heavy lifting or strenuous exercise while you recover so that your belly can heal.
 In this case, you will probably be able to return to work or your normal routine in 4 to 6 weeks.
-The surgery is most commonly done as a laparoscopic procedure, which means the recovery time is faster.
+But the surgery is most often done as a laparoscopic procedure, which means the recovery time is faster.

 Your doctor will give you specific instructions about what to eat after the surgery.
 For about the first month after surgery, your stomach can only handle small amounts of soft foods and liquids while you are healing.
-It is important to try to sip water throughout the day to avoid becoming dehydrated.
+It's important to try to sip water all day long to avoid becoming dehydrated.
 You may notice that your bowel movements are not regular right after your surgery.
 This is common.
 Try to avoid constipation and straining with bowel movements.

 Bit by bit, you will be able to add solid foods back into your diet.
 You must be careful to chew food well and to stop eating when you feel full.
-This can take some getting used to, because you will feel full after eating much less food than you are used to eating.
-If you do not chew your food well or do not stop eating soon enough, you may feel discomfort or nausea and may sometimes vomit.
+This can take some getting used to.
+That's because you'll feel full after eating much less food than you are used to eating.
+If you don't chew your food well or don't stop eating soon enough, you may feel discomfort or nausea.
+You may even vomit.
 If you drink a lot of high-calorie liquid such as soda or fruit juice, you may not lose weight.
 If you continually overeat, the stomach may stretch.
 If your stomach stretches, you will not benefit from your surgery.

 Your doctor will probably recommend that you work with a dietitian to plan healthy meals that give you enough protein, vitamins, and minerals while you are losing weight.
-Even with a healthy diet, you probably will need to take vitamin and mineral supplements for the rest of your life.
+Even with a healthy diet, you probably will need to take vitamin and mineral supplements from now on.